 The next date for the certification examinations is:

-1. Friday, 7th June 2019.
+1. Friday, 23rd of August 2019.
 This will be hosted in Dublin City University.

 For more details on the certification examination processes and resources, please see the links below.